chloemcauley/Data-Task-for-Company/README.md

 ## Learning Outcomes

 * Generated a large random set of values, grouped the values together and found how frequently the groups occurred.
-* Was able to visualize the data using a histogram.
+* Visualized the data using a histogram.
 * Worked with real-world postcode data and found methods to best anonymize personal data.
 * Written a small report to communicate my findings.